 - Is your workforce spending too much time fixing problems unrelated to their job role?

-- Are you having a problem keeping up with, or ahead of your competitors because your staff are busy resolving internal IT issues?
+- Are you having a problem keeping up with, or ahead of your competitors because your staff is busy resolving internal IT issues?

-- Is budgeting for you IT department a big headache?
+- Is budgeting for your IT department a big headache?

 - Is your company growing so rapidly that managing your IT is becoming difficult?